mahmouduskudar/Scrape-and-analyze-data-analyst-job-requirements/README.md

 - I Included the file of Links Which called (job_listings.xlsx) and it has all links I could get from the website for openned job Ads.
 - Also, I included the file of the job requirements and it named (job_final.xlsx) and it has all provided information about each Ad.
-- Moreover, I added A file for Data after prepear to use to train model (AI) and it called (data.xlsx).